melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

-A group of researchers from the NWFSC and SWFSC is collaborating on a project to genotype tissue specimens collected from the vermilion and sunset rockfish cryptic pair captured during the West Coast Groundfish Bottom Trawl (WCGBT) Survey and the Southern CA Shelf Rockfish Hook-and-Line Survey for the years 2004 - 2019.
-Funding for this project was obtained through the Saltonstall-Kennedy program for FY 2020 through a proposal led by representatives from Pacific States Marine Fisheries Commission and the commercial passenger fishing vessel industry in southern California.
+A group of researchers from the NWFSC and SWFSC is collaborating on a project to genotype tissue specimens collected from the vermilion and sunset rockfish cryptic pair captured during the West Coast Groundfish Bottom Trawl (WCGBT) Survey and the Southern California Shelf Rockfish Hook-and-Line Survey for the years 2004 - 2019.
+Funding for this project was obtained through the Saltonstall-Kennedy program for fiscal year 2020 through a proposal led by representatives from Pacific States Marine Fisheries Commission and the commercial passenger fishing vessel industry in southern California.